Daily Readings, Daily Meditation, & Saint of the Day

 Sincerely yours in Christ,

-If you have supported us in the past, we sincerely thank you for your wonderful and generous gifts toward the Annual Catholic Appeal.
+If you have supported us this year, we sincerely thank you for your wonderful and generous gifts toward the Annual Catholic Appeal.
 A gift to the Appeal is always a gift to the parish.
 Because of your joyful generosity, our parish community remains vibrantly united with the entire Church and is able to be more Alive in Christ!

 San Diego Diocese, Office for Social Ministry (Prison Ministry)